Chart Color Schemes

 Kinross is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Kinross's dwelling structure, as per the latest Census, consisted of 93.1% houses and 6.9% other dwellings such as semi-detached homes, apartments, and others.
-This is compared to Perth metro's structure of 88.7% houses and 11.3% other dwellings.
-Home ownership in Kinross stood at 24.0%, with mortgaged dwellings at 59.4% and rented ones at 16.6%.
-The median monthly mortgage repayment was $1,907, lower than Perth metro's average of $2,080.
-The median weekly rent in Kinross was $405, slightly higher than Perth metro's figure of $400.
-Nationally, Kinross's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Kinross' dwelling structure, as per the latest Census, consisted of 93.1% houses and 6.9% other dwellings.
+In comparison, Perth metro had 88.7% houses and 11.3% other dwellings.
+Home ownership in Kinross was at 24.0%, with mortgaged dwellings at 59.4% and rented ones at 16.6%.
+The median monthly mortgage repayment in Kinross was $1,907, lower than Perth metro's $2,080.
+The median weekly rent in Kinross was $405, higher than Perth metro's $400 but still below the national average of $375 for rents and $1,863 for mortgage repayments.

 Frequently Asked Questions - Housing